Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 ### Paint Weights

 > [!NOTE]
-> AdnSkinMerge requires the use of the Maya Paint tool (not the AdonisFX paint tool) for the painted weights setup.
+> AdnSkinMerge requires the use of the Maya Paint tool (not the AdonisFX paint tool) for the paintable weights setup.

 Once the AdnSkinMerge deformer is created the weights can be painted to blend the animation and simulation meshes into the final mesh.